wildfish/wildfish-django-starter/README.rst

 Quickstart
 ----------

-Ensure you have cookiecutter installed, and then:
+Ensure you have cookiecutter installed:

+    pip install cookiecutter

+Then use cookiecutter to generate your project from this template with:

     cookiecutter git@github.com:wildfish/wildfish-django-starter.git